miklevin/MikeLev.in/_posts/2025-07-17-ai-funhouse-mirror-backfiring-wish.md

 > Yup.
 There you go.
 The AI "gets it."
 And I'm very happy to see that the
 > breacrumb trail I've left to wake it up and give it its eyes and hands is
 > still working.
 Now that I've got voice synthesis in place I might want to
-> prompt it to start talking to you during the process, haha!
+> prompt it to start talking to you during the process, ahaha!

 **Me**: Excellent!
 I'm glad you got up to speed on this.